 David J. Elliott (former editor) – New York University, Steinhardt School of Culture, Education, and Human Development.
 Music education: philosophy

 Carol Frierson-Campbell – William Paterson University of New Jersey, USA.
 Music education: research pedagogy, music education in marginalized settings, sociology, instrumental music

 Eva Georgii-Hemming – Örebro University, School of Music, Theatre and Art, Sweden.
 Music education: philosophy of music, epistemology, popular culture, cultural theory, narrative research

-J Scott Goble – University of British Columbia, Canada.
+J Scott Goble (editor) – University of British Columbia, Canada.
 Music education: history, philosophy, semiotics, conducting, choral music

 Wilfried Gruhn – University of Music, Freiburg, Germany.
 Music education: history of music education, neurobiology of music learning, music learning theory.

 David G. Hebert – Western Norway University of Applied Sciences, Norway.
 Music education: international-comparative studies, ethnomusicology, technology, sociology, non-western philosophy, wind bands, East Asia, Northern Europe